iamtheblackunicorn/Cybertron/README.markdown

 Your blog post contents goes here.
 ```

-The posts work exactly the same as the 404 page with the exception that we need to add a description and a date.
+The posts work exactly the same as the 404 page with the exception that we need to add a description, a date, and a `show`variable.
+This variable lets you turn posts on or off by setting the `show` variable to either `true` or `false`.

 #### Index